 THE MURRAY COUNTY AMBULANCE BASED IN SLAYTON, MN, RESPONDS TO EMERGENCY CALLS IN 295 SQUARE MILES OF MURRAY COUNTY

 The Murray County Ambulance serves a vital role to care for sick and injured individuals in emergency situations with 24/7 Basic Life Support.
 Ambulance patients transferred to Murray County Medical Center’s Emergency Room for evaluation and treatment are taken care of with care and compassion and the latest equipment and telemedicine.

-Our ambulance responds to an average of 400 annual emergency calls in 295 square miles in the county of Murray.
+Our ambulance responds to an average of 400 annual emergency calls in 295 square miles in Murray County.
 Towns in our primary service area include Avoca, Currie, Hadley, Iona, Lake Wilson, and Slayton.